-The Fellowship consists of a stipend (up to $3,000).
+The Fellowship consists of a stipend of up to $3,000.
 There may be more than one award in a given year.

-No more than three months after completing the research project supported by the Beveridge Fellowship, the awardee will submit a brief report to the Friends of Fairsted summarizing their work and how the funds were spent.
+The awardee will submit a brief report to the Friends of Fairsted summarizing their work and how the funds were spent by June 1, 2023.
 The awardee may also be asked to participate in a webinar or write a short article to present their project to the National Park Service and Friends of Fairsted.

-For more information on the Friends of Fairsted and the Beveridge Fellowship, please see the Friends of Fairsted website.
+For more information please see the Friends of Fairsted’s Beveridge Fellowship page.
 Information on the Olmsted Archives, as well as related repositories, can be found at Frederick Law Olmsted National Historic Site website.

 Please note that the COVID-19 public health crisis may limit Fairsted archive staff access to materials and in-person visits by the awardee as well as delaying response from the Friends.

 Prior to completing the online application, have the following items ready for upload.
 Please notify your Recommender well in advance to ensure that your recommendation is received by the deadline.
 Note that each upload should be in pdf format and limited to 64MB per file.